mljaniczek/spikeyglass/README.md

 <!-- badges: end -->

-The goal of spikeyglass is to implement the method Bayesian Spike-and-Slab Joint Graphical Lasso (SSJGL) into an easy-to-use R package.
+The goal of spikeyglass is to implement the method Bayesian Spike-and-Slab Joint Graphical Lasso (SSJGL) in an easy-to-use R package.

 Method paper: